Why Are You Putting Success Before Happiness?

 The argument many people gave is they believe you have to have success before you have happiness (but, oddly enough, studies show people who are already happy are the ones most likely to become successful).

-The professor points out if you had a coupon for a free ticket to wherever you wanted and you wanted to go to New York City, but you choose Philadelphia instead because it is on the way...that makes no sense.
+The professor points out if you had a coupon for a free ticket to wherever you wanted and you wanted to go to New York City, but you choose, instead, Philadelphia because it is on the way...that would makes no sense.

-Get a ticket to New York!
+Get the ticket for New York!
 Wish for happiness!

 Raj goes through 12 different arguments surveyors give as to why they didn't choose happiness.
 None of them hold water.

 Then he gives a 13th reason (what he believes is the real explanation despite no one saying it): people forget happiness is what we all want in life.